Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - A townhouse (nhà phố): may or may not have commercial zoning depending on the project approval.

 The critical distinction is always in the Giấy chứng nhận (Pink Book / Sổ hồng).
 If the unit’s purpose is recorded as thương mại, dịch vụ (commercial, services), you can register a business there.
-If it says nhà ở (residential), you cannot — regardless of what the landlord tells you.
+If it says nhà ở (residential), you cannot — regardless of what the landlord promises.

 2. The Legal Framework: What You Can and Cannot Do